Burmilla: Colours

 The Burmilla sports a variety of coat colours, including black, blue, brown, chocolate and lilac.
-Red, cream and tortoiseshell (calico) varieties have been bred, although these colours are not recognized by CCCA in Australia.
+Red, cream and tortoiseshell (calico) varieties have been bred, although these colours are not recognised by CCCA in Australia.
 Burmilla coat colours can be expressed in either Burmese expression, or full expression.
-The Burmilla is now recognized in Shaded Golden and Golden Tipped in FIFe registries, but only Shaded Silver and Silver Tipped elsewhere.
-The Burmilla's shading comes in two major coat patterns which relate to the depth of colour.
-These are Tipped and Shaded.
+The Burmilla is now recognised in golden shaded and golden tipped in FIFe and ACF registries, but only silver shaded and silver tipped elsewhere.
+The Burmilla's shading comes in two major coat patterns which relate to the depth of colour; these are tipped and shaded.
 Tipped Burmillas have a light dusting of colour (1/8 to 1/4) over the top of a silver or golden undercoat.
-In the case of Silvers, these cats can appear almost white.
-Shaded Burmillas have 1/4 - 1/2 as their colour, giving the appearance of a mantle of colour over the back, shoulders and outside of the legs.
-Smoke pattern is not a Burmilla and in some registries is only allowed to be registered for breeding, not showing, they have almost all colour with only a faint pale base to each hair.
+In the case of silvers, these cats can appear almost white.
+Shaded Burmillas have 1/4 - 1/2 of their hair length pigmented, giving the appearance of a mantle of colour over the back, shoulders and outside of the legs.
+The smoke pattern is not a Burmilla (in GCCF these fall under the Asian Smoke-category), and in some registries is only allowed to be registered for breeding, not showing.
+Smokes have only a small part of the hair root in the silvery-white or golden colour, and almost all hair length is pigmented.
 The cats have nose leather coloured correspondingly to their coat colour and outlined in the matching coat shading colour.
-In addition, their paw pads correspond to the coat colouring: Black Silver cats have black or dark brown paw pads, Brown has dark brown, Chocolate has pinkish brown, Blues have Blue-grey and Lilacs have Dove grey tinged with pink.
+In addition, their paw footpads correspond to the coat colouring: black silver cats have black or dark brown paw footpads, browns (sepia blacks) have dark brown, chocolates have pinkish brown, blues have blue-grey, and lilacs have dove-grey tinged with pink.

 Colour genetics

-Since the Burmilla inherits its colour ranges from two breeds, there is also the possibility of the entire Burmese spectrum of colours (Black, Brown, Blue, Chocolate, Lilac and all the O gene range, both in Burmese Expression and in Full Expression).
-The inheritance of Silver also means that expression of colour can be variable; silver can darken and cool colour.
+Since the Burmilla inherits its colour ranges from two breeds, there is also the possibility of the entire Burmese spectrum of colours; black (incl. brown or sepia black), blue, chocolate, lilac and all the O gene range, both in Burmese Expression or BCR (sepia coloured), and in Full Expression or FEx (solid/self coloured).
+The inheritance of the silver-gene also means that expression of colour can be variable; silver can darken and cool colour.
 However, since the Burmilla has a shaded coat pattern, it can be difficult to identify the various subtle shades of Burmese colouring that are recessive to the Persian colouring.